-For reference, the middle 50% of accepted applicants had SAT critical reading, math, and ACT scores of 610-700, 660-750, and 30-33 respectively.
-Additionally Lehigh keeps track of the interest that applicants demonstrate in the school through things like campus visits and informational sessions, and considers these when making admissions decisions.
+For reference, the middle 50% of accepted applicants had SAT critical reading, math, and ACT scores of 610-700, 660-750, and 30-33, respectively.
+Additionally, Lehigh keeps track of the interest that applicants demonstrate in the school through things like campus visits and informational sessions and considers these points when making admissions decisions.
 If possible, definitely visit the Lehigh University campus!
-If this is not possible though due to logistics or expense, consider getting in contact with your region’s admissions officer to build a relationship.
+If this is not possible due to logistics or expense, consider getting in contact with your region’s admissions officer to build a relationship.

-Beyond demonstrating interest, though, one important step towards gaining acceptance to Lehigh is an exceptional set of essays.
+Beyond demonstrating interest, though, one important step towards gaining acceptance is an exceptional set of essays.
 Here, we’ve detailed how to write successful and effective responses to each of Lehigh’s essay prompts.

 Lehigh University Essay Prompts